cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

           -   Click **Finish** when the installation completes

-Your Hyper-V Server will appear on the portal after installation completes
+Your Hyper-V Server will appear on the portal after the agent installation completes

  > Note: If does not appear, click **Deployment Planning**, and click
       > **next**.